 There’s a wonderful materiality about rounded letters.
 Their lighter weights have an engineered quality: for me, they always bring to mind the controlled movements of a router, steadily cutting channels in brass or steel and leaving behind a spray of metal shavings.
 Their heavier weights are the stuff of the roadside, both the vacuform plastic letters that advertise gas stations and motels, and the painted signs that herald this week’s prices for groceries or liquor.
 Applying these tactile qualities to our suave Tungsten family gives us Tungsten Rounded, a new family of six fonts that’s at once earnest, energetic, and wry.

-A common dilemma when working with rounded typefaces is what to do when their corners overlap.
+A common dilemma when working with rounded typefaces is what to do when two adjacent letters overlap.
 For the signpainter, the tiny divet created by two intersecting curves is quickly dispatched with a brush, but the letters in a typeface usually go unsupervised:

-In Tungsten Rounded’s heaviest weights, we addressed the problem with a set of 151 alternate characters, designed to interact in more predictable ways.
-An OpenType feature automatically engages these characters when needed, to ensure that all of the 548 potential collisions are managed correctly — from common pairs like AX, to truly exotic ones such as KÆ.
+In Tungsten Rounded’s heaviest weights, we addressed this problem with a set of 151 alternate characters, designed to interact in more predictable ways.
+An OpenType feature automatically engages these characters when needed, to ensure that all of the 548 potential collisions are managed correctly, from common pairs like AX, to truly exotic ones such as KÆ.

 How six designers in Minneapolis crashed the American sports vernacular with the grandest graphic traditions of European football.